ammarhakim/gkyl/doc/DataStruct.md

 `field:sync()`
 : Synchornize values in ghost cells by copy data from neighboring ranks' skin cells.

-`field:write(outNm, tmStamp)`
-: Write data in field to ADIO BP file `outNm`.
-The parameter `tmStamp` is simulation time at which data is written.

 To illustrate the use of the `indexer()` and `get()` methods to access elements in the grid, consider the following code: